cysouw/diathesis/text/c04_reflexive.md

 ### [ NA ] Obligatory dative reflexive + accusative {#sec:reflexive-obligatory-dative-accusative}

 A dative *sich* with an obligatory accusative is clearly attested, though not very frequent.
 Note that the meaning of these verbs all include some kind of appropriation.
+The prefix *er-* occurs recurrently with the meaning "to apprpriate something successfully".

 **Attested Verbs**

-- Appropriate: *aneignen, anmaßen, langen*
+- Appropriate: *aneignen, anmaßen, ertanzen, ergeigen, erkämpfen, ermalen, ersingen, erspielen, langen*
 - Appropriate cognitively: *abquälen (erarbeiten), aneignen, angewöhnen, ausdenken, denken, einbilden, merken, vorstellen (denken)*
 - *verbitten, vornehmen*